-They make a little on the exchange rate and don't give you the mid-market rate as one might expect.
+WU makes money on the exchange rate and doesn't give you the mid-market rate as one might expect.

 It depends on the type of payment you use.
 You can use the Money In Minutes service to send cash to an agent for pickup.
 Using a bank transfer will take 2-5 days.

-DeeMoney is a unique remittance service in that it charges a flat fee to send money from Thailand to 35 different countries.
+DeeMoney is a remittance service that charges a flat fee to send money from Thailand to 35 different countries.

-You can use the app to set up a transaction, or attend one of 4 branches in Bangkok to transfer cash.
+You can use the app to set up a transaction, or attend one of four branches in Bangkok to transfer cash.

 You can send a maximum of 800,000 Baht per day.

-Overall, the cheapest option for sending money out of Thailand is DeeMoney, though only on amounts less than around 100,000 Baht.
+Overall, the cheapest option for sending money out of Thailand is going to be a toss up between your banking provider and DeeMoney.

 In terms of daily limits, DeeMoney has a higher transaction limit at 800k, but you can't exceed this in one day.
 Western Union has a transaction limit of 250k, but you can make more than one transaction in a day.